undertherain/gpt-bench/README.md

 # Correctness

 In order to be able to execute in relatively short time, the benchmark does not check for convergence to a given fidelity metric etc.
-We expect that all operations are performed correctly in corresponding numeric formats, according to model definition.
+We expect that all operations are performed correctly in corresponding numeric formats, according to the model definition.

 # Running